Use the back button to select a different record.

 *Maj.
 Barak G. Thomas's home at 194 West Main Street had been renumbered to 646 West Main Street by 1907.
 The property faces the corner of present day Main Street and Old Georgetown Street.

-Subjects: Freedom, Jockeys, Horsemen, Trainers, & The Derby, Migration North, Inheritance, Court Cases
+Subjects: Freedom, Jockeys, Horsemen, Horse Breeders, Trainers, Betting, & The Derby, Migration North, Inheritance, Court Cases

 Geographic Region: South Carolina / Lexington, Fayette County, Kentucky / Macon and Eatonton, Georgia